apigear-io/apigear-docs/docs/protocols/mapping.md

   broker->>client: publish '/counter/$id/'
 ```

-First we would subscribe to and interface state changes.
-Then we would publish the increment signal and wait for changes on the interface state.
-The changes are announces by the service via the broker.
+First we subscribe to an interface's state changes.
+Then we publish an increment message and wait for changes on the interface state.
+The changes are announced by the service via the broker.

 A typical message based client would look like this: